informalsystems/quint/README.md

 }
 ```

-We can use Quint CLI to find a violation to the `no_negatives` property:
+This design lacks some important checks, and we can use the Quint CLI to find a
+violation to the `no_negatives` property, which ideally should hold:

 ```sh
 $ quint run bank.qnt --invariant=no_negatives